mojimuse/fingerweave/content/pages/index.md

         style: button
 seo:
   title: Fingerweave.com Learn to make a Friendship Braclet
-  description: The preview of the Fresh theme
+  description: Our goal is to connect knowledge about the history of fingerweaving
   extra:
     - name: 'og:type'
       value: website